Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Age of Information Preliminaries

 where $D^{j - 1}$ and $D^{j}$ have the same distribution, i.e., $\mathbb{E}[D^j] = \mathbb{E}[D^{j - 1}] = \mathbb{E}[D]$.
 Similarly, the second moment of $Z$, $\mathbb{E}[{Z^2}]$, is computed by

-\textbf{Computation of $\mathbb{E}[X]$ and $\mathbb{E}[{X^2}]$:} In (\ref{equ:fsa_exp_z}) and (\ref{equ:fsa_exp_z2}), we need to compute $\mathbb{E}[X]$ and $\mathbb{E}[{X^2}]$.
-In FSA, event $S$ (i.e., sensor $u$ has a successful update in a round) occurs when sensor $u$ sends a packet (i.e., event $\Omega$) and there is no collision with other sensors' packets in the chosen time slot.
+\textbf{Computation of $\mathbb{E}[X]$ and $\mathbb{E}[{X^2}]$:} Let $\Omega$ and $\bar \Omega$ denote the events that sensor $u$ does and does not send a packet in a frame, respectively; also denote by events $S$ and $\bar S$ that sensor $u$ does and does not have a successful update in a frame, respectively.
 Let ${\rm B}$ denote the number of the other $N-1$ sensors which send an update packet.
-Then ${\rm B}$ has the following PMF
+Then the probability of event $S$ is